kyma-incubator/compass/docs/compass/04-01-installation.md

 * Istio gateway certificate for the mTLS gateway.

 #### Create issuers
-The proper work of JWT token flows requires a set up and configured OpenID Connect (OIDC) Authorization Server.
-The OIDC Authorization Server is needed for the support of the respective users, user groups, and scopes.
-The OIDC server host and client-id are specified in [values.yaml](../../chart/compass/values.yaml) file inside the Compass Helm chart.
-A set of scopes are granted to the admin group.
-The admin group can be configured in the [director's values.yaml](../../chart/compass/charts/director/values.yaml) file.

 To issue certificates, the Certificate Manager requires a resource called issuer.